 “Hongbao” Lunar New Year invitation by Paperless Post.

-June Woo invites you to a feast of good fortune to celebrate the Year of the Monkey February 18th at 6PM 610 Rhode Island Street San Francisco
+June Woo invites you to a feast of good fortune to celebrate the Year of the Tiger on February 18th at 6PM 610 Rhode Island Street San Francisco

 Now that you’ve brushed up on the ins and outs of how to word your invites, it’s time to raise a glass of bubbly — and to start picking out the perfect New Year’s party invitations.
 From stylish New Year’s Eve invitation templates that suit glamorous cocktail parties, whimsical cards for a relaxed open house to gorgeous greetings for the wedding of the (new) year, Paperless Post’s templates make it easy to add any of the above messages in mere minutes.
 Thinking of taking the celebration online?
 Find our guide to throwing a virtual party to remember.
 Skipping the party this year?
 Send a New Year’s greetings.